top of page

 • At this visit, the optometrist will perform a complete vision and dilated ocular assessment to determine what areas of your vision could be causing problems and how it can be improved.

-• However, often we receive referrals from other optometrists locally and around the state that have completed a primary care comprehensive eye examination and have noted something abnormal that needs a visual skills assessment.
+• The majority of our patients complete this portion of the evaluation at our affiliated clinic, 20Twenty Eyecare.
+However, often we receive referrals from other optometrists locally and around the state that have completed a primary care comprehensive eye examination and have noted something abnormal that needs a visual skills assessment.

 Step 2.
 Visual Skills Assessment